|Course code LAWS4002||Units 10||Level 4000||Faculty of Business and LawNewcastle Law School|

 Available in 2014

-• developed knowledge and understanding of the concepts and principles of administrative law;
+1. Developed knowledge and understanding of the concepts and principles of administrative law.

-• further development of skills in analysis and critique of relevant primary and secondary legal materials;
+2. Advanced skills in analysis and critique of relevant primary and secondary legal materials.

-• capacity to apply legal reasoning and provide appropriate responses to hypothetical administrative law problems;
+3. Advanced capacity to apply legal reasoning and provide appropriate responses to hypothetical administrative law problems.

-• critical appreciation of the circumstances in which administrative law may be relevant;
+4. Critical appreciation of the circumstances in which administrative law may be relevant.

-• critical understanding of gaps and uncertainties in administrative law;
+5. Critical understanding of lacunae and uncertainties in administrative law.

-• further development of skills in written communication in the context of administrative law.
+6. Advanced skills in written communication, in the context of administrative law.